Maretoren with Leiden in the background

-In the heart of the city Leiden, our design for Maretower fits right in the rich tradition of textured and tactile buildings of Leiden.
+In the heart of the city Leiden, the Maretoren fits right in the rich tradition of textured and tactile buildings of Leiden.
 In close proximity to the train station and the city's historical center the tower offers stunning views over Leiden.
 It's internal public street will be the new connection between the metropolitan and congested Schipholweg and the small scale of the adjacent neighborhood Marebuurt.
-Stacking down as a layer cake with lush green for the local flora and fauna, paired with outdoor green space for residents with breathtaking views of the city, the Maretower communicates on a city scale as well as on a neighborhood scale.
+Stacking down as a layer cake with lush green for the local flora and fauna, paired with outdoor green space for residents with breathtaking views of the city, the Maretoren communicates on a city scale as well as on a neighborhood scale.

 Location : Leiden, Netherlands